Samuel-K95/Competitive-programming/README.md

 # Competitive Programming

-Different problem solutions from kattis using python and cpp.
+Different solutions for problems of kattis using python and cpp.